lukehorvat/flashular/README.md

 ## Directive

 Flashular also provides a **flashAlerts** directive that allows you to easily display "alerts" in your HTML templates.
-Anything you store in the flash with a key of `info`, `success`, `warning`, or `error` will automatically be rendered as an alert wherever you include this directive in your templates.
+Anything you store in the flash with a key of `info`, `success`, `warning`, or `danger` will automatically be rendered as an alert wherever you include this directive in your templates.
 Furthermore, the HTML outputted by this directive is completely compatible with Twitter Bootstrap (and doesn't require [UI Bootstrap](https://github.com/angular-ui/bootstrap) either!).

 Adding the flashAlerts directive to a template can be done like so: